oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/b-lab-one-database-management/dbm.md

 ## Introduction

-In this lab, you will explore Database Management for HeatWave MySQL DB system.
-Database Management provides a single-pane-of-glass view of your fleet of cloud and on-premises databases in OCI, and enables you to detect issues.
-Here are some of the tasks you can perform using Database Management, which are categorized under database monitoring and management areas.
+In this lab, you will explore Database Management for a HeatWave MySQL DB system.
+Database Management provides a single-pane-of-glass view of your cloud and on-premises databases in OCI, helping you monitor and detect issues efficiently.

+Below are some of the key tasks you will, categorized under database monitoring and management.

 Estimated time: 20 minutes

 ### Objectives

-- Use Oracle Cloud Infrastructure Database Management to manage a fleet of MySQL Databases and drill down to a single database for further investigation.
+- Use Oracle Cloud Infrastructure Database Management to manage a fleet of MySQL databases and drill down into a single database for further investigation
-- Explore Database Management Summary.
+- Explore Database Management Summary
-- Explore all Metrics of HeatWave MySQL DB system.
+- Analyze all Metrics of a HeatWave MySQL DB system
-- Explore Configuration variables of HeatWave MySQL DB system.
+- Review Configuration Variables of a HeatWave MySQL DB system
-- Explore Alarm definitions of HeatWave MySQL DB system.
+- Explore Alarm definitions of HeatWave MySQL DB system
-- Diagnose database performance issues quickly with Performance Hub.
+- Diagnose database performance issues quickly using Performance Hub

 ## Task 1: Getting Started with Database Management